ifandelse/writing/techpro/web client storage options/post.md

                     window.webkitRequestFileSystem(
                         PERSISTENT,
                         grantedBytes,
-                        // the fs arg in this callback is our filesystem ref function (fs) {
+                        // the fs argument in this callback is our filesystem ref function (fs) {
                             self.fs = fs;
                             self.loadExistingPrefs(function(contents) {